Mesilla Valley Mall

-Mesilla Valley Mall is a 602150 sqft shopping mall located on 77.4 acre in Las Cruces, New Mexico, USA.
+Mesilla Valley Mall is a 602150 sqft shopping mall located on 77.4 acre in Las Cruces, New Mexico, United States.
 It is managed by Namdar Realty Group.
 Opened in 1981, the indoor shopping center has 85 stores.

 Mesilla Valley Mall is the only regional mall in southern New Mexico, with a trade area encompassing 66 zip codes in Southern New Mexico and West Texas.

 On August 31, 2019, it was announced that Sears would be closing this location a part of a plan to close 92 stores nationwide.
 The store closed in December 2019.